annelledejager/blog/_life/1_solotraveling.markdown

 	<li><b>Take a book</b></li>

-		A good book can come in handy even if you're not a reader.
+		A book can come in handy even if you're not a reader.
 It's the perfect date for a dinner and a wine.
+It's a good way to avoid stares from waiters or other restaurant guests.

 	<li><b>Arrange an activity</b></li>

 		<img class="col one right" src="/blog/img/solotravel1.jpg">

 		Give your trip a purpose.
-It will keep you busy and your mind away from the fact that you’re by yourself.
-I ran a 21 km race in Dublin earlier this year.
-The preparation for the race and the celebration after made my trip memorable.
+It will keep you busy and your mind away from the fact that you are by yourself.
+I ran a half marathon race in Dublin, Ireland earlier this year.
+The preparation for the race and the celebration after made my trip extremely memorable.

-	<li><b>Get a tourist map from your accommodation </b></li>
+	<li><b>Get a tourist map from your accommodation</b></li>

 		This is usually the first thing I do when I get to my accommodation.
-I take a map they usually provide at the front desk, I go sit in the nearest pub with a local beer and plan the sites and activities on the map for the next few days.
+I take a map which they usually provide at the front desk, I go sit in the nearest pub with a local beer and plan the sites and activities on the map for the next few days.
 </ul>

 So I leave you with this - book that trip that you've always wanted to.
 It's ok to invite your friends, but don't wait for them before booking your trip.
 They could back out last minute.
 If they do, embrace solo traveling with open arms and I promise you, it might just be the best experience of your life.